NASCAR Driver Killed In Plane Crash: Couple Discover Plane And Bodies In Connecticut Woods

 — Dale Earnhardt Jr. (@DaleJr) September 16, 2017

 The National Transportation Safety Board is investigating this accident.
-The details of the plane’s flight plane were not immediately released, but CBS News reports that Christopher was due to compete in a race at the Waterford Speedbowl on Saturday night, which is in Waterford, Connecticut.
+The details of the plane’s flight plane were not immediately released, but CBS News reported that Christopher was due to compete in a race at the Waterford Speedbowl on Saturday night, which is in Waterford, Connecticut.

 #TedChristopher#NASCAR https://t.co/1unJvP8y2J